lsst-ts/observatory-ops-docs/Operational-Procedures/Auxiliary-Telescope/LATISS-Master-Calibrations-Procedure/latiss-master-calibrations-procedure.rst

 After clicking on the ``ATQueue`` panel, search for the script ``auxtel/make_latiss_calibrations.py`` under ``AVAILABLE SCRIPTS`` on the left, as shown in the figure below:

 .. figure:: ./_static/love-available-scripts.png
-    :name: available-scripts-love
+    :name: latiss-available-scripts-love

     Screenshot of LOVE interface with the "AVAILABEL SCRIPTS" list.

 Load the script by clicking on the button in front of the name of the script that has a triangle.